stdlib-js/stdlib/docs/contributing/FAQ.md

 ## What should I do if JavaScript linting on my commits fails because my function exceeds the maximum permissible number of parameters?

 Consider whether the number of parameters can be reduced.
-If reducing is not possible, disable the lint rule at the top level using:
+If reduction is not possible, disable the lint rule at the top level using:

 ```javascript
 // eslint-disable-line max-params